 Almond milk is an excellent source of vitamin E, providing more than 16mg per one-cup serving.
 Vitamin E is believed to protect against oxidative stress, which may boost heart health and help protect your body against certain diseases including cancer, arthritis, and diabetes.

 A single serving of almond milk delivers 482mg of calcium, and research has shown that calcium helps you to maintain strong bones.
 It is also important for proper muscle contraction and nerve function.
-Another on The Best Edamame Keto Secret to Snacking.
+Another Refreshing & Easy Almond Milk Smoothie Recipe For You.

-Almond Milk Carbs May Help Prevent Autoimmune Disease
+Carbs in Almond Milk May Help Prevent Autoimmune Disease

 With nearly 20% of your recommended daily value of vitamin D in one serving, almond milk may also be efficient in preventing autoimmune disease.
 Research has found that vitamin D can be powerful in fighting chronic diseases as well as autoimmune disorders.